BbdCoachlab/Communicator/project_documentation/coding_standards.md

 Coding Standards
 ===============
 The purpose of this document is to provide the coding standards that must be adhered to.
-The coding standards for HTML, CSS and JavaScript are provided.
+The coding standards for HTML and JavaScript are provided.
 Any code that violates the coding standards will not be accepted.

 ##HTML##
 The coding standards for HTML are based on the [Google HTML Style Guide](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml).